Minden: Middle Ages

 The economic development of Minden was influenced by its location on a navigable river and by its success in grain trading since the Middle Ages.
-Minden got the right to store goods and could force passing ships to unload their cargo; furtheron the town was member of the Hanseatic League.
-The year of construction of the first Weser bridge is not known.
+Minden got the right to store goods and could force passing ships to unload their cargo; furthermore the town became a flourishing member of the Hanseatic League.
+The precise year of the first Weser bridge construction is not known.
 A previous wooden pedestrian bridge was replaced in the late 13th century by another one fit for wagon transport.
 In the early 16th century Minden got a stone arch bridge.